JorgeEduardoFOS/VacinaCOVID/README.md

 # VacinaCOVID
-This software came from an exam of a class in OOP.
+This software came from a class exam in OOP.
 The Exam Statement is in portuguese in the Exercise statement.pdf file.